fitzterra/dotfiles/README.md

 See [here][https://github.com/vim-airline/vim-airline/wiki/Dummies-Guide-to-the-status-bar-symbols-(Powerline-fonts)-on-Fedora,-Ubuntu-and-Windows] for help.

 ### tmux
-For tmux config we use the [Oh My Tmux] configuration repo as a start for configuring tmux.
-This is a git submodule inside the main repo, so after cloning, this sub module should be updated with:
+For tmux, we use the [Oh My Tmux] repo as base for setup and config of a very nice tmux environment.

+This tmux repo is installed as a git submodule.
+To setup this the `ohmtmux` submodule a fresh clone of this repo, do:
+`$ git submodule init`
-`$ git submodule update --init --recursive`
+`$ git submodule update`

-or the `--recursive` flag could be added to the `git clone --recursive` command to do this all during cloning.
+Anothger way to do this when cloning this repo is to pass the `--recurse-summodules` arg to the clone command.
+This will automatically initialize and update all submodules.

+The OhMyTmux installation has a default `.tmux.conf` in the repo which we create a symlink to in the `tmux` subdir of this repo.
+This is the base tmux config for OhMyTmux, and we create a symlink to it in the `tmux` subdir of this repo.
+We also have a `tmux.conf.local` config file in the `tmux` subdir.
+These are our local tmux modifications on top of OhMYTmux.
+At installtion of the dotfiles, symlinks in the home dir will be created to both the `.tmux.conf` and `.tmux.conf.local` config files.
+The default `~/.tmux.conf` file will try source the `~/.tmux.conf.local` file if it exists, and this is how we set up the base OhMyTux with our own tmux config changes.

 [Oh My Tmux]: https://github.com/gpakosz/.tmux